yousuketakada/prml_errata/README.md

 # More PRML Errata

-This [report](prml_errata.pdf) is an unofficial list of errata for _Pattern Recognition and Machine Learning_ or PRML by Bishop (2006).
+This [report](prml_errata.pdf) (a link to the compiled PDF) is an unofficial list of errata for _Pattern Recognition and Machine Learning_ or PRML by Bishop (2006).

+Looking for the official errata document?
-Consult the [support page](https://www.microsoft.com/en-us/research/people/cmbishop/#prml-book) to find the official errata document.
+Consult the [support page](https://www.microsoft.com/en-us/research/people/cmbishop/#prml-book) to find out a version that suits your copy of PRML.

 ## Reference